artmg/lubuild/help/manipulate/PDF-files.md

 * Fill in a Form (if Allowed by file)
 * handles other common book, scan and fax formats
+* show properties including embedded fonts
+	- although it may not properly support security features like copy protection

 The following are on the default list of Lubuild apps